 - A. Sick leave is paid leave granted to employees in an effort to provide some protection against the loss of earnings due to absences for health reasons. - B. A full-time employee shall earn sick leave at the rate of 15 workdays per year.
 Employees who are appointed at least 50% time shall earn sick leave on a pro rata basis.
-Sick leave is accumulated and carried forward from year to year without limit. - C. An employee may request that his/her illness, injury, or disability occurring during a period of annual or personal leave be charged to sick leave.
-Verification of such illness, injury, or disability may be required by the Department of Human Resources as provided in Section 4 of this Article. - D. An employee may use on a continuous basis, subject to the terms and conditions of this MOU dealing with such leaves, earned leave (sick, annual and personal leave), advanced sick leave, extended sick leave, leave granted through the leave reserve fund, or unpaid family medical leave, as needed for personal illness. - E. Earned sick leave is granted by the Department Head or designee (normally the immediate supervisor) pursuant to the terms and conditions of this Article when an employee is absent because of:

-- 1. Illness, injury, or disability of the employee. - 2.
+Sick leave is accumulated and carried forward from year to year without limit.

+- C. An employee may request that his/her illness, injury, or disability occurring during a period of annual or personal leave be charged to sick leave.
+Verification of such illness, injury, or disability may be required by the Department of Human Resources as provided in Section 4 of this Article. - D. An employee may use on a continuous basis, subject to the terms and conditions of this MOU dealing with such leaves, earned leave (sick, annual and personal leave), advanced sick leave, extended sick leave, leave granted through the leave reserve fund, or unpaid family medical leave, as needed for personal illness and for parental leave, consistent with Article 11, Section 13.
+Parental Leave. - E. Earned sick leave is granted by the Department Head or designee (normally the immediate Supervisor) pursuant to the terms and conditions of this Article when an employee is absent because of: - 1.
+Illness, injury, or disability of the employee. - 2.
 A pre-scheduled medical appointment, examination, or treatment for the employee with an accredited, licensed or certified medical provider listed in Section 4.F. of this Article that cannot be scheduled during non-work hours.
 Employees will provide three (3) working days' advance notice if possible, but in no event less than one day's advance notice.
 Employees shall make every effort to schedule the appointment either at the beginning or the end of the scheduled workday in order to reduce time away from work.
 However, the University/College shall not unreasonably deny medical appointments when the time available overlaps with the employee's regular work hours. - 3.
-Illness or injury in the employee's immediate family and medical appointments, examinations or treatments for the immediate family member with an accredited, licensed or certified medical provider listed in Section 4.F. of this Article that cannot be scheduled during non-work hours and are not taken pursuant to Family and Medical Leave Article of this MOU - a) Immediate family as used in this Section means a spouse, child, step-child, foster child, grandchild, mother, father, mother-in-law, father-in-law, brother, sister, grandparent, or legal dependent of the employee irrespective of residence.
+Illness or injury in the employee's immediate family and medical appointments, examinations or treatments for the immediate family member with an accredited, licensed or certified medical provider listed in Section 4.F. of this Article that cannot be scheduled during non-work hours and are not taken pursuant to Family and Medical Leave Article of this MOU. - a) Immediate family as used in this Section means a spouse, child, step-child, foster child, grandchild, mother, father, mother-in-law, father-in-law, brother, sister, grandparent, or legal dependent of the employee irrespective of residence.
 Use of sick leave may also be granted to care for any other relative who permanently resides in the employee's household for whom the employee has an obligation to provide care.
 The Department of Human Resources may require an employee to provide certification by a medical provider listed in Section 4.F. of this Article to demonstrate this obligation or to authenticate the need for the employee to care for the ill family member.
-Certification from a medical provider does not need to include information about the specific illness or health condition of the family member or relative. - b) Up to fifteen (I5) days of accrued sick leave shall be granted by the Department of Human Resources pursuant to the terms and conditions of this Article during any one (1) calendar year for medical care of a family member when the need for such care is not pursuant to Family and Medical Leave, as defined in Article 11 of this MOU.
-When the need for such leave is pursuant to Family and Medical Leave, sick leave may be used to the extent it is accrued and available.
+Certification from a medical provider does not need to include information about the specific illness or health condition of the family member or relative.

+b) Sick leave, to the extent it is accrued and available, shall be granted by the Department of Human Resources pursuant to the terms and conditions of this Article.